Top Picks

 Overview

-If your needs for a wood scribe are to simply make a straight line outline using a square then a marking knife is what you’ll need.
+If you need a wood scribe to make a straight line outline using a square, then a marking knife is what you’ll need.

-While these tools are simple, they are handy for rough lumber and cutting when a pencil just won’t do.
+While simple, these tools are handy for rough lumber and cutting when a pencil won’t do.

 Key features: